Chiu Ping-kun

-Chiu Ping-kun (邱炳坤 (Qiū Bǐngkūn); born January 2, 1964) is a famous Taiwanese archer and coach.
+Chiu Ping-kun (邱炳坤 (Qiū Bǐngkūn); born January 2, 1964) is a Taiwanese archer and coach.
 He obtained a Ph.D. from the University of Northern Colorado.
 He is also an international archery judge.

 Chiu participated at the 1988 Summer Olympics.

 Prior to succeeding Kao Chun-hsiung as president of National Taiwan Sport University, Chiu led the NTSU Graduate Institute of Coaching Science.
 Chiu has also served as executive director of Taiwan's National Sports Training Center.